Transamerica Pyramid: History

-The Transamerica building was commissioned by Transamerica CEO John (Jack) R. Beckett, with the claim that he wished to allow light in the street below.
-Built on the site of the historic Montgomery Block, it has a structural height of 853 ft and has 48 floors of retail and office space.
+The new Transamerica building was commissioned by Transamerica CEO John (Jack) R. Beckett, who chose an unusual pyramidal shape because he wished to allow light in the street below.
+Construction began on the site of the former Montgomery Block in 1969 and was completed in 1972, overseen by San Francisco–based contractor Dinwiddie Construction, now Hathaway Dinwiddie Construction Company.
+Upon completion, the building had a structural height of 853 ft and 48 floors of retail and office space.